cthoyt/cthoyt.github.io/_posts/2026/2026-06-19-comparing-sssom.md

 ## Need for Comparison

 The next challenge was to efficiently triage the similarities and differences between my curations and Ambika's.
-I implemented a workflow for comparing the manually curated mappings in two SSSOM documents in [cthoyt/sssom-pydantic#141](https://github.com/cthoyt/sssom-pydantic/pull/141).
+Therefore, I implemented a workflow for comparing the manually curated mappings in two SSSOM documents in [cthoyt/sssom-pydantic#141](https://github.com/cthoyt/sssom-pydantic/pull/141).
 This workflow creates a Markdown file describing similarities and differences.
-Luckily, there were only a small number of discrepancies which have obvious solutions.
-There were also a few interesting discrepancies which were novel to either my or Ambika's curations, which can be reviewed by a third curator (sorry Philip, more work for you).

-I ran the following bash commands to generate the summary, which I'll embed at the end of this post.
-Since the comparison workflow outputs Markdown, its results can easily be embedded in GitHub issues or my blog, which is itself written in Markdown.
+I chained together the following two CLI commands with `sssom_pydantic` to get the separate mapping files from Ambika's branch in the NFDI4Chem fork of CHMO, merge them, then run the comparison against my own curations.
+Note that these won't be reproducible after the branch is merged and deleted, and the actual results will change as more curation is done.

 ```console
 $ sssom_pydantic merge \